-One of the 5 Big Ideas of mastery is Representation and Structure.
-A focus on exposing the structure of mathematical and developing an understanding of how and why maths works is crucial to mastery.
+One of the 5 Big Ideas of Mastery is Representation and Structure.
+A focus on exposing the structure of mathematics and developing an understanding of how and why maths works is crucial to mastery.

 Concrete materials, contexts, drawings, diagrams and equations all play a role.
 These are discussed through opportunities for pupil-pupil and pupil-teacher talk, to develop reasoning, flexibility and adaptability in mathematical thinking.

-The images below show how concrete objects, drawings, diagrams and equations used in the teaching and learning of additio, subtraction, multiplication and division.
-The same representations are used when teaching the four operations, which enables children to make connections between the concepts they have mastered.
+The images below show how concrete objects, drawings, diagrams and equations used in the teaching and learning of addition, subtraction, multiplication and division.
+The same representations are used when teaching the four operations, which enable children to make connections between the concepts they have mastered.
 The same representations are used across the year groups.

 Addition and Subtraction